 McMaster University will continue to charge students tuition and fees.
-Students can select a redirect option on their OSAP application.
-Student Financial Aid and Scholarships will then forward funding to McMaster Student Accounts on their behalf.
+Starting in the fall of 2018, all OSAP funding will automatically be redirected to McMaster to pay tuition and other student fees.
 Students are always encouraged to check their student account regularly to avoid unnecessary interest charges.

 What aid and awards are included in the total amount of non-repayable funding?

 - OSAP Grants (not including the Living & Learning Grant)

 - Athletic Scholarships